Yaya Diallo: Biography

-To be a successful man, one should put a lot of big, heavy necklaces around his wife's neck and hang big golden earrings from her ears, as well as having many cattle and sheep.

 In 1953, Diallo went to French school at Zangasso, his mother's native village.
 During school, Diallo was sedentary.
 As soon as school stopped he re-joined the nomadic people.
 When he came to North America, that was the end of his former nomadic life, but as a musician he loves traveling.
 He said, "The school of traveling is unique.
 You can not learn in books what you learn when you travel."